followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/05 Data Binding/030 OData Service.md

 Use the [ODataStore](/Documentation/ApiReference/Data_Layer/ODataStore/) to bind the **TreeList** to data an OData service supplies.
-It provides an interface for loading and editing data, and allows you to handle data-related events.
+It provides an interface for loading and editing data and allows you to handle data-related events.

 ---
 ##### jQuery